 Just as you most likely anticipated, the volleyball scholarships are quite different from one another.
 We do have opportunities for both women and men but it is important to know where to look.
-At the same time, according to LeoVegas Sport, a huge part of being successful in getting a volleyball scholarship relates to selling yourself to college volleyball coaches.
+At the same time a huge part of being successful in getting a volleyball scholarship relates to selling yourself to college volleyball coaches.

 The most important thing at the end of the day is to be aware of what scholarships are available.
 Then, you want to increase your chances of being accepted.
 The volleyball scholarships now available and that you have to know about are the following.

 The NCAA Division I features 247 schools that have women’s volleyball sponsoring programs.
 The ones that are the most appreciated are Penn State and Nebraska.
 For men you can find 23 school programs, with the powerhouses being Pepperdine and UCLA.
 There are 12 scholarships available for men and 4.5 for men.
 This practically means that the scholarships for men are just equivalency grants.
 For women the grants are full.